tamarleviCm/AutoPR-1/README.md

 # AutoPR-1
-this is a project for Dem
+this is a project for Demo